Dura, Hebron

 After the British Mandate, in the wake of the 1948 Arab–Israeli War, Dura came under Jordanian rule.
 Dura was established as a municipality on January 1, 1967, five months before it came under Israeli occupation after the Six-Day War.
 Since 1995, it has been governed by the Palestinian National Authority, as part of Area A of the West Bank and as part of the Hebron Governorate of the State of Palestine.

 Etymology

 The present-day name of Dura has been identified with ancient Adoraim or the Adora of 1 Macc.13.20 The village was originally built on two hills: Dura al-‘Amaira and Dura al-Arjan possibly reflecting dual grammatical number of Adoraim name, which could also be a double village during antiquity.

 History

 Archaeology

 Ancient cisterns and fragments of mosaics have been found at Dura.

 The settlement was mentioned in the Amarna letters as early as 14th century BC. and in the Papyrus Anastasi I.

-A 1st century CE mansion, inhabited till the First Jewish–Roman War (66-73 CE), was partially excavated near Dura, at Khirbet Moraq.
-The house at the estate's center contained a bath and consisted of rooms surrounded by an open courtyard and fronted by colonnades.
-According to an inscription, the house belonged to a Jewish family.
-This distinctive "introverted" house plan design developed in the area during the Hellenistic period.
+A 1st-century CE mansion, inhabited until the First Jewish–Roman War (66–73 CE), was partially excavated near Dura, at Khirbet Moraq.
 The city retained its Jewish character until at least the end of the Bar Kokhba revolt (135 CE).